Welcome to the world of Data Visualization

 - Analytics Vidhya Discuss: We are niche in this domain but have tableau experts on board.
 These experts will answer your questions in detail and in simplistic approach.
 Our discussion portal already has few questions related to Tableau and a lot of other topics.
 You should jump in, if you have not already.

 - Blogs: Blogs are always helpful to understand detailed content covering basic and advance concept of any complex topic in a more structured and simplistic way.
-Below are lists of blogs having good presence.

 - Tableau Linkedin/ Facebook Groups: LinkedIn and Facebook has some excellent groups to ask questions and connect with peers or experts, some groups of special interest are: